gerdesque/gerdesque/README.md

 I'm a software architect and Front-End developer based in Leipzig.

-📚 I’m currently working on my own projects, developing skills in Front-End technologies and learning more about UI/UX design.
+📚 I’m currently working on my own projects with my company [Digitalwarenkombinat](https://github.com/digitalwarenkombinat), developing skills in Front-End technologies and learning more about UI/UX design.

 🤓 I like to challenge myself, learn new things and help people to discover wonderful world of tech.